Ester, Alaska: Notable people

 Clarence Berry was a successful miner who lived in the immediate vicinity of Ester, at No. 8 Below Discovery Claim.

 Richard A. Fineberg is an investigative journalist living in Ester who specializes in petroleum development and environment-related issues.
 He has lived in Alaska since 1969 and works as a freelance writer and consultant.

 Painter Magnus Colcord "Rusty" Heurlin, 1895–1986.
 Rusty was born in Christanstad, Sweden, to American parents and raised in Wakefield, Massachusetts.
 He attended art classes at the Fenway School of Illustration in Boston.
 He first came to Alaska in 1916, to Valdez, but left the state during World War I. He returned to Alaska in 1924, and moved to Ester, where he remained until his death.
 Heurlin was known for his pastel palette and luminous skies and influenced many later Alaska artists.

-Eleanor Loback Garwood (1919-1989) better known as Ida Lane Clausen, was for years a main attraction for the variety show at the Malemute Saloon.
-Born in Georgia, she played rag time piano, sang, danced and acted on stage, published a cookbook that continues to be distributed by the University of Alaska Fairbanks Cooperative Extension Agency, and wrote columns for the Fairbanks News-Miner.

 Wildlife

 Because the village is surrounded by boreal forests, moose, ermine, snowshoe hare, foxes, least shrew, lynx, American red squirrel, porcupine, red-backed vole, and other northern mammals are commonly seen in Ester.
 Coyotes and black bears are seasonal visitors.
 Wolves are occasionally spotted.
-Many bird species thrive in the area such as black capped chickadee, boreal chickadee, hawk owl, cliff swallow, hairy woodpecker, spruce grouse, ruffed grouse, ruby-crowned kinglet, trumpeter swan, Canada jay, raven, and pine grosbeak.
+Many bird species thrive in the area such as black-capped chickadee, boreal chickadee, hawk owl, cliff swallow, hairy woodpecker, spruce grouse, ruffed grouse, ruby-crowned kinglet, trumpeter swan, Canada jay, raven, and pine grosbeak.
 Owls include great horned owl, boreal owl, and great grey owl.

 Insects common in Ester include numerous species of bumblebees, hornets, yellow jackets, and wasps.
 Butterflies include Canadian swallowtail, mourning cloak, painted lady, arctic fritillary, Mormon fritillary, and clouded sulphur.
 Damselflies and dragonflies are also commonly spotted in Ester, as are several types of moths.
 There are over 35 different species of mosquitoes, some of which emerge while there is still snow on the ground in April.

 Ester culture

 Agriculture and subsistence

 Fishing, hunting, and food gathering are important aspects of Alaskan living in general, both for recreation and for subsistence, and Ester is no exception.
 The community is zoned as rural, despite its proximity to the state's second-largest city.
 Many Ester residents fish and/or hunt, and berry- and mushroom-picking are regular seasonal activities.
 Gardening has long been a part of Ester's culture, and farming has been growing in popularity since 2000, which saw the establishment of Calypso Farm & Ecology Center in the hills near the village.
 Calypso provides community-supported agriculture shares for over 80 families, with other CSAs starting up in the area.
 The Ester library has a seed library program.
+The John Trigg Ester Library has long had a small community garden at its grounds on Main Street, and expanded them in 2023 to include new beds at the future Passiv Haus community center/library grounds on Village Road.